AstroMined/debtonator/docs/active_context.md

    - Always validate data through schemas before passing to repositories
    - Include test cases for validation errors
    - Use clear comments to mark each step in test methods for readability

-4. **SQLAlchemy Query Optimization**
-   - Use selectinload for one-to-many relationships
-   - Use joinedload for many-to-one relationships
-   - Build queries incrementally for better readability
-   - Add appropriate ordering for predictable results
-   - Use aliased classes for complex joins when needed
-   - Optimize relationship loading to prevent N+1 query issues